 The reactor vessel is surrounded by a guard vessel as shown in Figure 5.
 The figure has been rotated counterclockwise 90 degrees so the captions are readable.
 The guard vessel extends above the outlet nozzles and guards the inlet and outlet piping up until all those six pipes turn to the horizontal direction.
 The primary system piping remains at a constant elevation between the primary system components.
 Guard vessels also surround the primary pumps and the Intermediate Heat Exchangers (IHXs).
 The elevation of the tops of all the guard vessels is uniform.

 Guard vessels are a characteristic feature of sodium cooled plants.
 The idea behind them is that if there is a primary system leak at one of the components, the leaking sodium will fill the guard vessel until the sodium level in the guard vessel is the same as the leaking component.
-A leak in the elevated piping would empty the sodium in the branch of the piping between adjacent components, disabling that loop, but only that loop.
+A leak in the elevated piping (See Section 7 for a discussion of this “elevated piping”.
+Basically, it is the piping that connects the primary system components.
+It is above the level of the guard vessels and is unguarded.) would empty the sodium in the branch of the piping between adjacent components, disabling that loop, but only that loop.
 In such a case, the leaking sodium would wind up on the floor of the inerted vault housing the effected piping.
-(Actually, most sodium leaks do not wind up on the floor but are most likely to freeze at the location of the leak, forming a solid, slightly glowing mass at the site of the leak.)
+(Actually, most sodium leaks do not wind up on the floor but are most likely to freeze at the location of the leak, tending to seal the leak.
+Sodium flowing through non-inerted spaces typically would form a slightly glowing mass at the site of the leak.)
 In a sense, guard vessels provide much the same protection as the containment in a PWR.
 Both are intended to protect against major primary system failures.
 This guard vessel concept can only apply to systems where the reactor coolant pressure is close to atmospheric, thus requiring a coolant with a high boiling point.
 One of the design criteria is to ensure there is sufficient sodium in the reactor vessel above the top of the outlet nozzles to ensure the nozzles remain covered in the event of a reactor vessel leak.
 The same criterion would not necessarily apply to the IHXs and primary pumps but they must be guarded anyway to prevent siphoning the RV.
 The guard vessel concept also explains why there were three loops in CRBRP.
 Each of the primary loops played a role in decay heat removal.
 If one of the loops were breached, two more loops would be required to meet the single failure criterion, a ground-rule for safe shutdown design since the early days of nuclear power.

 Figure 5 CRBRP Reactor Guard Vessel

-The lower inlet modules were primarily provided to permit shuffling of the blanket assemblies, since they were orificed for all radial blanket positions.
+The lower inlet modules were primarily provided to permit shuffling of the blanket assemblies during refueling, since they were orificed for all radial blanket positions.
 The idea was that when a radial blanket is shuffled to an outer row, it requires less flow.
-This could be accommodated by the lower inlet modules.
+This could be accommodated by the orifices in the lower inlet modules.

 Elimination of the lower inlet modules is the second action that is herein being advanced as a cost reduction measure.
 Since the design approach being proposed does not require blanket shuffling, there is no need for these inlet modules.
 The core assemblies can be loaded directly into the core plate, which is the bottom forging in the core support structure, which was the approach used on the FFTF, the predecessor plant to CRBRP.
 In CRBRP, there were 61 of these lower inlet modules and their associated liners.
 Although they were never procured by the project, the expense of these devices would have certainly registered in the millions aside from their impact on the reactor vessel.
 A further incentive for eliminating the inlet modules is the elimination of the pressure drop that occurs across them and the coolant flow that is lost by leakage.
-Inlet module elimination subtracts about 3 feet from the vessel and core barrel height.
+Inlet module elimination subtracts about 3 feet from the length of the reactor vessel.

 The lower inlet modules also added three feet to the length of the core barrel.
 A figure of one of these lower inlet modules inserted into its module liner is provided below.
 Dimensions are in inches.